SIGNALS FROM

 6. CLIMATE IS LOCAL.

 The strongest climate signal is the everyday work on grids, homes and streets.
 City budgets in cities from Helsinki to Seoul are starting to match plans to reduce congestion and emissions.
 Heat pumps and public transport are no longer political statements.
-Industry and logistics are exploring pathways for tackling demands for both growth and sustainability.
+Industry and logistics are exploring pathways for tackling demand for both growth and sustainability.

 When climate planning feels like action, progress is actually happening.

-7. WORK RESPECTS FOCUS.
+8. WORK RESPECTS FOCUS.

 Quiet time and space to think is a commercial necessity... and a social good.